How to Create a Journey Map

 3. Decide the levels of details in your journey map

-It’s important to decide the level of details in your journey map.
-One reason for this is that you don’t need to dig deep into areas that work fine today.
-And on the other hand, you need to be able to really deep dive were development have to be prioritized.
+When journey mapping, you want to make sure to create a map that can handle both the overview perspective as well as the important details that might be of value for your customer centric improvements.
+You don’t need to dig deep into areas that work fine today.
+And on the other hand, you want to be able to really deep dive were development have to be prioritized.

-Level 1 is the highest level describing if the customer is “before”, “during” or “after” the service or experience.
+Level 1 is the highest level, describing if the customer is in the phase “before”, “during” or “after” a service or an experience.
+Make sure to always have these higher categories in your end-to-end-map.

-Level 2 is describing the activities or situations during each phase.
-For instance during the phase “before” you might have the activity “researching different alternatives” or “signing up”.
+Level 2 describes the activities or situations during each phase.
+For instance during the phase “Before” you might have the activity “researching different alternatives” or “signing up”.
 There are usually 4-10 activities/situations per phase in a map.
+To make any sense, all customer activities should be mapped on this level, but not all of it needs to be described deeper.

 Level 3 describes the activities in the above lane in more detailed steps, for instance: “sign up” may consist of the steps: “check if time fits my calendar”, “log in” or “call grandmother if she can take care of the kids at 2 pm next wednesday”